WordPress/test-handbook/README.md

 # Make WordPress Test Handbook

 This repo is dedicated to the Make WordPress Test Handbook located at [https://make.wordpress.org/test/handbook/](https://make.wordpress.org/test/handbook/).
-All the pages in the current GitHub repository are syncing with the Make WordPress Test Handbook automatically.
+All pages in this GitHub repository are automatically synchronized with the handbook.

 We need to respect all the basic [Markdown guidelines](https://www.markdownguide.org/cheat-sheet/) for everything to be synchronized as expected.
 If you have any doubts, feel free to ask in the [`#core-test`](https://wordpress.slack.com/messages/core-test/) channel in the WordPress Slack.